prey/prey-node-client/README.md

 four kinds of them: drivers, providers, actions and transports.
 For more information about creating your plugins or extending the existing ones, take a look at [HACKING.md](http://github.com/prey/prey-node-client/master/HACKING.md).

+## TODO

+Spec the crap out of this thing.
+I began writing some of them but since the API is still in the works the plan is to retake the challenge once it stabilizes a bit.
+Feel free to give your opinion on how it could be improved.
+Good ideas get a free cookie!

 ## Authors

 Tomás Pollak